dcoreyrasm/research-assistant-template/README.md

 ## Important Notes for DBA Students

-* This template reflects **one research workflow**, not all workflows
+* This template reflects **one research workflow**, not all workflows.
-* You are responsible for ensuring methodological fit
+* You are responsible for ensuring methodological fit.
 * Automation does not replace reading.
-It supports it
+It supports it.
-* Poor customization will produce poor synthesis
+* Poor customization will produce poor synthesis.

 If you fork this repo and tailor it well, you will end up with a living research system that supports your dissertation work week by week.